hbghlyj/Unembed-PDF-base14-fonts-in-LaTeX/README.md

 1. Reduce file size.
 2. Make the text editable in PDF editors (Adobe Acrobat can recognize base14 fonts, so can edit most of texts without switching to a different font).

-⚠️Danger: `\sum` in Symbola font only works in Mozilla PDF.js and does not work in other viewer
+⚠️Danger: `\sum` in Symbola font only works in [SumatraPDF](https://sumatrapdfreader.org/) and [Mozilla PDF.js](https://mozilla.github.io/pdf.js/) and does not work in other viewers including MS Edge and Adobe Acrobat.

 # `pdffonts` output
 As you can see from the table, PDF base14 fonts (including Times, Courier, Symbol) are not embedded.